ckolluru/3D-MUSE-acquire/README.md

 <br>When you close this window above, it will ask to save this pixel configuration to the same device cfg file, it is OK to overwrite.
 Now, when the objective magnification is used from this software's dropdown, Micromanager will automatically be updated.
 See the bottom most line in the micromanager window, where it says

 Image info (from camera), Image intensity range, xyz nm/px

-<br>Ensure that xyz is the number you expect.
+Ensure that xyz is the number you expect.

 Ensure that micromanager is running a server to talk to pycromanager.
 Go to Tools > Options > Run server on port 4827.

-# Set the following micromanager configuration properties and groups once all the hardware is configured
+# Micromanager config groups and properties
 ConfigGroup,Initialization,Startup,Gain, Auto, Off
 ConfigGroup,Initialization,Startup,Gain, 18
 ConfigGroup,Initialization,Startup,Stage,Acceleration [m/s^2],0.0250
 ConfigGroup,Initialization,Startup,Stage,Speed [mm/s],0.5000
 ConfigGroup,Initialization,Startup,XYStage,Acceleration X [m/s^2],0.0250
 ConfigGroup,Initialization,Startup,XYStage,Acceleration Y [m/s^2],0.0250
 ConfigGroup,Initialization,Startup,XYStage,Speed X [mm/s],1.0000
 ConfigGroup,Initialization,Startup,XYStage,Speed Y [mm/s],1.0000
 ConfigGroup,Initialization,Startup,XYStage,TransposeMirrorX,1
 ConfigGroup,Initialization,Startup,XYStage,TransposeMirrorY,1
 ConfigGroup,Initialization,Startup,Arduino-Switch,Label,Switch off all
 ConfigGroup,Initialization,Startup,Arduino-Shutter,OnOff,1

 Modifications based on COM ports